ktmellow/ttt/readme.md

 ## Getting Started

-1. Create your `index.html`,`style.css` and `script.js` files which will contain the HTML/CSS and JS for your assignment.
+1. Create your `style.css` and `script.js` files which will contain the CSS and JS for your assignment.
 Make sure you have linked your CSS and JS to your HTML page.
-2. Before you worry about any of the JavaScript, build the game board using HTML and CSS - a few ways to do this include tables or divs.
+2. Before you worry about any of the JavaScript, take a look at the HTML and add the necessary CSS to create the board
 3. You should have 3x3 grid as well as a button that clears the board

 ## Game Logic